Hacienda Lealtad: Brief history

-The "Glácil" is the area where 21 female slaves worked, setting the coffee out under the sun to dry.
+The "Glácil" is the area where 21 enslaved workers set the coffee out under the sun to dry.

 Lares was founded on April 26, 1827, and became an important location of coffee production in Puerto Rico.
 In 1830, Juan Bautista Plumey established Hacienda Lealtad, the coffee producing farm.
 Plumey, a French immigrant had come to Lares with 32 slaves.
 On May 20, 1833, he married Petronila Irizarry from nearby San Sebastián, Puerto Rico (Pepino) and they had twelve children.
 José María Marxuach Echavarría, twice mayor of San Juan, married one of Juan Bautista Plumey daughters.

 Hacienda Lealtad is in mountainous Lares, Puerto Rico.

 After Plumey established Hacienda Lealtad, it became the largest and most modern of its time given it was the first to generate its own electricity to power the hacienda's machinery and mills.
-A canal and aqueduct guided water from the mountainside to a 17-foot hydraulic wheel that generated power to the plantation.
+A canal and aqueduct guided water from the mountainside to a 17 ft hydraulic wheel that generated power to the plantation.

-The slave quarters at Hacienda Lealtad were renovated.
+The enslaved people's sleeping quarters at Hacienda Lealtad have been renovated.

 By 1846, Juan Bautista Plumey's hacienda which at the time was called Hacienda La Esperanza "was the only property registered as an hacienda in official documents.
 He had 69 cuerdas planted in coffee worked by 33 slaves."
 Plumey did not allow his workers to work on other farms.

 In 1868, Lares was the site of Grito de Lares, a two-day revolt against the crown of Spain.
-While some documents state that people from Hacienda Lealtad participated in the revolt, a historian named Joseph Harrison Flores, with the National Archives of Puerto Rico, studied the history of the estate and Grito de Lares and stated that only an eight-year-old child of a slave from Hacienda Lealtad was at the revolt, and spent 6 months in prison.
+While some documents state that people from Hacienda Lealtad participated in the revolt, a historian named Joseph Harrison Flores, with the National Archives of Puerto Rico, studied the history of the estate and Grito de Lares and stated that only an eight-year-old child of an enslaved person from Hacienda Lealtad was at the revolt, and spent 6 months in prison.

 In 1873, slavery was abolished and, "by the 1880s coffee had replaced sugar as Puerto Rico's leading export staple and principal source of wealth."

 In 1880, when it was called Hacienda Paraiso, it was owned by Miguel Marquez Enseñat who paid workers with hacienda token money, which could only be used to purchase goods from a store at the hacienda itself.